 Most dental professionals recommend having regular dental exams, especially during the early teen years, to determine if your wisdom teeth require removal.
 This allows your dentist and oral surgeon to examine and remove your wisdom teeth before they start to cause problems.

 Usually, your dentist can tell whether or not your wisdom teeth have the potential to cause oral health problems.
 If your wisdom teeth must be removed, then your dentist will send you to an oral surgeon for the extraction.
 Most dental professionals recommend having wisdom teeth removed before the teeth are fully developed, around ages 15–17, but oral surgeons can extract wisdom teeth at later development stages as well.

-Alexandria Oral Surgery & Dental Implant Center in Alexandria, LA, Vidalia, LA, and Natchitoches, LA
+Alexandria Oral Surgery & Dental Implant Center in Alexandria, LA and Natchitoches, LA

 Our oral surgeons have years of experience extracting wisdom teeth.
-If you need your wisdom teeth removed, contact one of our offices in Alexandria, LA, Vidalia, LA, or Natchitoches, LA, to schedule a consultation.
+If you need your wisdom teeth removed, contact one of our offices in Alexandria, LA or Natchitoches, LA, to schedule a consultation.